DC-AO-CR/laravel_mvc_example/README.md

-# Laraval MVC example
+# Laravel MVC example

 This is a simple example of using the MVC framework in Laravel.

-The project show a list of students through a web page () or through a RESTful JSON call ().
+The project show a list of students through a web page (http://localhost/overview) or through a RESTful JSON call (http://localhost/students).

 There are no students in the database, so the web page and call will be empty, and you'll have to add the students first by hand through a database management tool.